-The fee for taking part in the 2015 excavation is yet to be determined but the fee for the 2013 season was $3750 that includes food and board but not air fare.
+The fee for taking part in the 2015 excavation is $3950 that includes food and board but not air fare.
 We do not arrange group bookings as most volunteers tend to have travel plans before or after their time with us at Pella.
-If you are interested in working at the important and beautiful site of Pella, please fill in the 2015 Pella Volunteer Expression of Interest Form, (Click here) and email/post/fax it to us and we'll keep you informed as organisation of the 2015 season progresses.
+If you are interested in working at the important and beautiful site of Pella, please fill in the 2015 Pella Volunteer Application Form (Click here) and email/post/fax it to us and we'll keep you informed as organisation of the 2015 season progresses.

 The 2013 Season